 Make it Fail Safe

 While the above hybrid solution may seem ideal, it’s not completely fail-safe because all of your files reside locally.
 In the case of a natural disaster, all your work may be lost.
 To make it fail-safe, you must move the files stored in NAS and your computer’s hard drive to a cloud storage service and/or a USB drive.
 I highly recommend that this backup is automatic and continuous without user intervention.
 This ensures that the files are transferred to the cloud at the first available opportunity.

 What is your optimal image setup like?
-Feel free to share your set up in the comments below or send me an email to let me know.
+Share your set up in the comments below or send me an email to let me know.